ministryofjustice/prisoner-offender-search/README.md

 Job progress can then be seen by running `kubectl logs -f` on the newly created pod.

 #### Manually running the restore snapshot cronjob
-The restore cronjob script only runs alternative weeks so we need to override the configuration to ensure to force the run.
+The restore cronjob script only runs if there is a newer NOMIS database so we need to override the configuration to ensure to force the run.
 We do that by using `jq` to amend the json and adding in the `FORCE_RUN=true` parameter.

 In dev and production there is only one snapshot repository so